 Loam – Loamy soil has more-or-less an equal proporation of sand, silt, and cay.

-Macro-nutrient – The most important that are required for good plant growth are nitrogen, phosphorus, and potasium.
+Macro-nutrient – The most important required for good plant growth are; nitrogen, phosphorus, and potasium.

 Manure – Animal dung.
 An organic soil fertilizer and enhancer.